offici5l/MiUnlockTool/README.md

 # Unlock Bootloader For Xiaomi

-un-lock developed to retrieve encryptData(token) for Xiaomi devices to unlock bootloader.
+MiUnlockTool developed to retrieve encryptData(token) for Xiaomi devices to unlock bootloader.

 It is compatible with all platforms.